JeCheeseSmith/Clash-of-ppdb-s/documentation/database/textual.md

 ### Clan

 A clan is uniquely identified by their name.
 They have a status, like an oneliner/headline and a more formal description, specified by the clan Leader: a player.
-Players can optionally join a guild.
+Players can optionally join a clan.

 Allied players can transfer goods to support each other and bring peace to their alliance: they can't attack each-other.